TijesuRejoice/alx-backend-javascript/README.md

-This folder contains files about backend javascript use
+This directory contains files on NodeJs basics